vecnode/rendersync/README.md

 #### In development

+- Need to fix apps running checks on the backend threaded
 - Test calling renders from secondary `rendersync` to a machine with 24Gb and call SD1.5
 - Add timings to execute on clock and checking if process if on first - safe.
 - Add trainer file as module - fine-tuning stack to see.